ljan/Marlin/README.md

-Heyho, this is my Version of Marlin for the MP Select Mini V2.
-Its based on verson 2.0.6.1.
-All the version after that one have a Watchdog bug, which will restart your printer every 8 seconds.
+This is Marlin for the MP Select Mini V2.
 It compiles using VSCode.
-But, due to a bug, not on Windows 10.
-Use Windows 8.1 or below, Linux or OSX instead.

 The Config files for the MP Select Mini V2 are allready inside the Marlin folder and pre configured.

-I also uploaded my working and ready to flash Firmware.
-My Version expects a dedicated Parcooling fan at the controlled Fan Port on the Mainboard and the Hotend fan directly wired to the 12V Rail.
-BUT PLEASE BE CAUTIOUS WHILE USING THEM.
-PLEASE TEST CAREFULLY TO AVOID DAMAGE!
+The Configuration expects a dedicated Partcooling fan at the controlled Fan Port on the Mainboard and the Hotend fan directly wired to the 12V Rail.
+Also it is configured to use the 100K thermistor - ATC Semitec 104GT-2.